Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Naydra, without even saying anything, already felt like an old friend.
 Like someone Leela had grown up with, got into mischief in the commune with, knew of old and shared some secrets with.

 She definitely *did* have a mischievous streak, from the way she poked her nose through the window just like Daar.
-“I presume you will spatulate me as well?”
+"I presume you will spatulate me as well?"

-“You’re not filling half the stall with a giant shaggy head.”
+"You’re not filling half the stall with a giant shaggy head."
 Leela replied, though she did chatter and brandish the Spatula appropriately.

-“And I’m not attempting a parody of a seduction, either.”
+"And I’m not attempting a parody of a seduction, either."

-“Why *does* he do that?”
+"Why *does* he do that?"
 Leela wondered, chittering.
-“He’d probably have won me long ago if he’d just tone it down *a little!”*
+"He’d probably have won me long ago if he’d just tone it down *a little!"*

-“I think that’s exactly the point.”
-Naydra chittered warmly. “...It’s good to finally meet you.”
+"I think that’s exactly the point."
+Naydra chittered warmly. "...It’s good to finally meet you."

-“And you.”
+"And you."
 Leela promptly started assembling the order Daar always took home for Naydra.
-“Though, I was kind of hoping when you did finally come visit me, it wouldn’t be because you’re worried about something, *yijao?”*
+"Though, I was kind of hoping when you did finally come visit me, it wouldn’t be because you’re worried about something, *yijao?"*

-“...You *do* have a good nose.”
+"...You *do* have a good nose."

-“It’s honestly why I can’t do anything but like Daar.
+"It’s honestly why I can’t do anything but like Daar.
 I can smell there isn’t the tiniest hint of anything but playfulness on him.
 Well, beyond, y’know.
-What *every* male smells like when they see a Female.”
+What *every* male smells like when they see a Female."

 Naydra chittered, pulled her nose back out the window, and moved round the front to sit down: Leela gave her a bubble tea, which the Great Mother lapped at for a moment, made an approving noise, lapped some more, then set it down for the moment.

-“I was wondering...well, hoping...if you’d like to come visit.”
+"I was wondering...well, hoping...if you’d like to come visit."

-“Visit...where?
-High Mountain?”
+"Visit...where?
+High Mountain?"

-“Yes.”
+"Yes."

 Leela looked around.
-“That’s a bit sudden, don’t you think?
-What of my business?”
+"That’s a bit sudden, don’t you think?
+What of my business?"

-“I understand it’s important to you.
+"I understand it’s important to you.
 But surely you need to take a break sometime?
-And...and I’d appreciate it.”
+And...and I’d appreciate it."

-Leela stared at her a moment, then turned the burner off, and moved to the counter to be closer. “…What’s wrong?”
+Leela stared at her a moment, then turned the burner off, and moved to the counter to be closer. "…What’s wrong?"

-Naydra’s paws fidgeted on the cup. “...He’s...not well.
-He got nervejammed in battle.”
+Naydra’s paws fidgeted on the cup. "...He’s...not well.
+He got nervejammed in battle."

 Something cold slid down Leela’s innards.
 But Naydra didn’t smell of grief, and the world wasn’t crashing down around their ears, so...

-Naydra drank some more of the tea, miserably. “...And he hasn’t quite been himself, since.”
+Naydra drank some more of the tea, miserably. "...And he hasn’t quite been himself, since."

-“…What do you mean, exactly?”
+"…What do you mean, exactly?"

-“Exactly that.
+"Exactly that.
 He’s having to…re-learn who he is, sort of.
 It’s hard to explain.
 But what he *needs* right now are people who are important to him.
-His anchors.”
+His anchors."

 Leela considered that for a moment.
 Then she turned back around and re-lit the burner.
-“Okay.”
+"Okay."

-Naydra made a confused sound, a second before understanding struck her and she chittered. “...Of course.
-Tacos.”
+Naydra made a confused sound, a second before understanding struck her and she chittered. "...Of course.
+Tacos."

-“Exactly!
-Never underestimate the healing power of a Kōga Clan Deluxe.”
-Leela chittered over her shoulder. “...I’m going to need some help cleaning down and locking up, too….”
+"Exactly!
+Never underestimate the healing power of a Kōga Clan Deluxe."
+Leela chittered over her shoulder. "...I’m going to need some help cleaning down and locking up, too…."

-“Gladly.”
+"Gladly."
 Naydra was on her feet in an instant, and quickly proved she was no stranger to scrubbing a well-used kitchen.
 Though, she did sneeze at the rather strong cleaning chemicals.
 Human antibacterial sprays were *potent.*

 Leela had to turn away a few customers before they were done.
 A shame, but, well, people were pretty understanding.
 Between them they had a solid meal for two, and a banquet for Daar, bagged and ready and the stand appropriately sterile pretty quickly, and from there…

 ...Well, travelling with the Great Mother was an interesting experience.
 She just *breezed* right through the border as though it didn’t exist.
 And the jump schedule?
 Well, for the sufficiently powerful and wealthy, there *was* no schedule except their own.

-“I presume, of course, you are in compliance with all their border laws,” she added.
-“There’s responsibility that goes with this level of convenience.”
+"I presume, of course, you are in compliance with all their border laws," she added.
+"There’s responsibility that goes with this level of convenience."

-“Uh, yes.
+"Uh, yes.
 Yes, probably.
-I mean, they let me immigrate and not much has changed since then, so…”
+I mean, they let me immigrate and not much has changed since then, so…"

-“Of course.”
+"Of course."

 Okay.
 If that was good enough for Naydra, it was good enough for Leela.
 She rode out the jump with a little trepidation though - this was to be her first time back on Gao in years.
 Weird, that it had felt so far away but in actual fact was so *close.* Just a walk around the corner, a jaunt past the border and…